India: RBI says cash crisis is hurting the economy

-The Reserve Bank of India acknowledged Wednesday that the country's ongoing cash shortage is hurting the economy.
+The Reserve Bank of India acknowledged Wednesday that the country's ongoing cash crunch is hurting the economy.

 The central bank slashed its growth forecast for the current financial year by half a percentage point, citing "uncertainty" resulting from Prime Minister Narendra Modi's shock decision to ban 500 and 1,000 rupee notes.